Share:

 Why tape your feet?

-Taping can also be beneficial as it’s a non-invasive, accessible, and quite affordable treatment.
-You can either apply tape at home or have a medical professional or therapist do it for you.
-Taping techniques can last several days, and don’t hinder your movement in any way, nor does it add too much bulk to your feet (meaning you may be able to wear your regular footwear), whereas an air cast or splint is much less versatile.
+It is best to have a medical professional or therapist do it for you first.
+Then, once you’re comfortable and know how to do it, you can do it yourself at home.
+Taping techniques can last several days and won’t hinder your movement in any way, nor does it add too much bulk to your feet (meaning you may be able to wear your regular footwear), whereas an air cast or splint is much less versatile.

 Examples of taping methods include: